axelarnetwork/axelar-examples/README.md

 ## Introduction

 This repo provides the code for several example dApps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
 It contains both the JavaScript and the smart contract code (.sol files) for each example.
-To try them out:
+To try them:

 - Set up your system.
 - Deploy and test the dApps.

 **Note:** You may see example folders in this repo that are not described below.
 They are either for our use, such as the `temp` folder, or they are dApps in progress and we'll add a description when they're finished.

-## Prerequisites

-### One-time setup
+## One-time setup

 1. You'll need to have node.js installed to run network dApps.
 To make sure you have it installed, run `node -v`.
 If no version is returned, see [Nodejs.org/downloads](https://nodejs.org/en/download/).